Azavar/Azavar.Tools.XmlDocToMd/Azavar.Tools.XmlDocToMd/Model/README.md

 | Exception | Condition |
 |-|-|
 |System.FormatException|The name attribute has an invalid format.|
+<a name="M:Azavar.Tools.XmlDocToMd.Model.Type.ToString"></a>
+##### ToString

 <a name="T:Azavar.Tools.XmlDocToMd.Model.XmlDocumentationModel"></a>
 ### XmlDocumentationModel

-  Represents a parsed model of the contents of an XML documentation file generated by Visual Studio as desribed here:  https://msdn.microsoft.com/en-us/library/b2s063f7.aspx .
+  Represents a parsed model of the contents of an XML documentation file generated by Visual Studio as desribed here: https://msdn.microsoft.com/en-us/library/b2s063f7.aspx.

 This class doesn't fully make use of all capabilities of XML documentation.